Hottest Countries In The World

 In third place, Kiribati breaks the African dominance, presenting an average temperature of 28.2°C. This Pacific island nation, despite its tropical location, offers an idyllic fusion of sun-doused conditions and refreshing ocean breezes.

-The ninth position belongs to Palau, another equatorial Pacific island nation, with an average annual temperature of 27.6°C. Finally, wrapping our list at the tenth spot is Benin, situating in West Africa, that also records an average temperature of 27.6°C.
+The ninth position belongs to Palau, another equatorial Pacific island nation with an average annual temperature of 27.6°C. Finally, wrapping our list at the tenth spot is Benin, situated in West Africa, which also records an average temperature of 27.6°C.

 10 Hottest Countries in the World: